raceintospace/raceintospace/doc/manual/manual.md

 ### Advanced Preferences

 Advanced Preferences is specific to RIS; it didn't exist in BARIS.
 So the game doesn't offer a fancy graphical screen for it, just a plain text file.
 The file can be in different locations, but is usually found in a user's Documents\raceintospace folder (Windows) or ~/.raceintospace folder (Linux and Mac), along with your saved games.
 Windows users may find it in an alternate location such as %userprofile%\AppData\Local\VirtualStore\Program Files (x86)\raceintospace.
-Another possibility is that it may be located in the folder where the game resides on your hard drive (e.g., Program Files or Program Files (x86) on Windows, /usr/games on Ubuntu).
+Another possibility is that it may be located in the folder where the game resides on your hard drive (e.g., Program Files on Windows, /usr/games on Ubuntu).
 Wherever you find it, it will be named simply `config` with no extension.
 Open the config file with a plain text editor such as Notepad, Mousepad, or TextEdit.

 Advanced Preferences includes a list of settings you can change.
 Warning: some are technical or meant for developers, and some are experimental or upsetting to game balance: in particular, `nofail`, `short_training`, and `atlasLunar`.
 Each setting is preceded by an explanation; for example:

-    # Set to non-zero to enable randomization of nauts.
+    # Set to zero to require assigning a Backup crew (Classic setting).
-    # random_nauts
+    # no_backup

 If you should wish, say, to run the game with the rules as they were in BARIS, find `# game_style` and change it to `game_style 1`.
 Be sure to remove the hash tag (`#`) at the beginning; the hash tag makes that line a remark, so the setting will be ignored if you don't take it out.
 Also note the lack of an equal sign.